Published by Pantheon on June 8, 2010

 Blending memoir, criticism, and first-rate reportage, Extra Lives is like no other book on the subject ever published.
 Whether you love video games, loathe video games, or are merely curious about why they are becoming the dominant popular art form of our time, Extra Lives is required reading.

-I love video games: playing them, watching others play them, watching tv shows about them, and reading game reviews (and about games in general).
+I love video games: playing them, watching others play them, watching TV shows about them, and reading game reviews (and about games in general).
 I have wanted to read this book for a while, and finally the time came.
-Here is an excerpt of the Kobo store’s summary:

 This was an intriguing read.
 I have never stopped to think about whether or not video games are art, because as long as I enjoy the game, that’s all that matters to me.
 I don’t try to ascribe a higher purpose or meaning to it.